MrZeeba/boss-master/docs/getting-started.md

 2. This will open a Chrome browser which our remote debugging will use.
 3. Open developer tools `F12`
 4. Go to the Sources tab
-5. Tick "Pause on caught exceptions"
+5. Tick "Pause on caught exceptions" this can be found in the Sources tab on the top right.
+6. Reload

 > TIP Breakpoints can be added here

-Enable remote debugging

 ### iOS
 You cannot install app's on a simulated Apple device.
 For this reason the source code must be available on the Macbook to be able to debug and connect to the application.
 You'll need to pull the source code.